 Log into your account at Azure Portal.
 Go to “Virtual Machines” in the left menu.
-Click “Add” and search for “Varnish Software”.
+Click “Browse all public and private images” and search for “Varnish Software”.
 You will see a list of all our products.

 That’s it.
 Your Varnish Software instance is up and running.
 Next, tune up your configuration and start enjoying the product benefits.

 For Windows SSH client, you may use Putty.
 For Linux and Mac users, you may use your favorite SSH client.

 For more information on how to access your Linux instance on AWS, please see;

 The configuration files are located in different places based on what kind of VMs you are running, that is: VCS, Varnish Cache, Varnish Enterprise or Varnish Enterprise.

 In this section, we cover the configuration basics.
 For more details and advanced configuration possibilities, please refer to the materials in the following links